Hipparionini

-Hipparionini is an extinct tribe of three-toed horses in the subfamily Equinae.
+Hipparionini is an extinct tribe of three-toed equids in the subfamily Equinae.
 They had body forms similar to modern equines, with high-crowned teeth.
-They first appeared in North America during the Early Miocene around 17 million years ago, before migrating into the Old World around 11.4-11.0 million years ago.
-The youngest species date to the Early Pleistocene, becoming extinct following the arrival of modern equines of the genus Equus to the Old World.
+They first appeared in North America during the Early Miocene around 17 million years ago, before migrating into the Old World around 11.4–11.0 million years ago.
+The youngest species date to the end of the early Early Pleistocene, becoming extinct following the arrival of modern equines of the genus Equus to the Old World.